nico-aero/Detox/docs/Troubleshooting.RunningTests.md

 If you are developing a React Native app, then the following applies.
 If, for instance, you see that tapping fails due to a view with `pointerEvents="none"` obscuring your target — well, the only solutions are: either to make the obscurer a descendant of your target (instead of being a sibling), or to tap on the parent container.

-If you see that your issue cannot be solved via testID replacement or a simple hierarchy rearrangement, then There’s a chance this is a bug in Detox.
+If you see that your issue cannot be solved via testID replacement or a simple hierarchy rearrangement, then there’s a chance this is a bug in Detox.
 Make sure to provide your `ui.viewhierarchy` artifact, the pictures generated under `visibilityFailingRects` and `visibilityFailingScreenshots` folders and a comprehensive description of the issue backed up with sound arguments.

 #### Debug View Hierarchy